lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 Operations is the planning of data centre growth.
 Straegic decisions about 1 GW data centres matter.

 But the finl decision, the sign off on the big spends, that is still "management" as meant by Drucker.
 And it is sorely in need of democracy.
 But it is being disaggegated.

+Management is being disaggregated.
+But will Capital (in the Pikeety sense?)
+Democracy is the biggest threat to capitalism.
+And as the coders are the new managers, they will / are demandng a say at the top table

+Its not enough that maangers are nice.
+Its that the real decisions are made without the workers And that is what feudalism to democracy has always been about.

 Disaggregation of management
 ----------------------------